akjadoon/cryptopals_challenges/README.md

 Solutions for cryptography challenges at https://cryptopals.com/.

-Found cryptopals while looking for interesting resources on cryptography and decided to "kill 2 birds with one stone" by implementing my solutions using TDD in Go.
+Found cryptopals while looking for interesting resources on cryptography and decided to also use this as an opportunity to learn TDD in Go.